amazing-rando/deep-lore/readme.md

 Deep Lore is a python program named after this fictional android that trains and uses a neural network to generate novel episode scripts of Star Trek: The Next Generation after training on a dataset of all previous episodes.

 A [recurrent neural network (RNN)](https://en.wikipedia.org/wiki/Recurrent_neural_network) is used to generate the next character in a random sequence.
 When trained on highly structured text, like that found in screenplays, RNNs can be [unreasonable effective](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
-Although this project was made with Star Trek in mind, this code can be used to train on any corpus with reasonable effectiveness.
+Although this project was made with Star Trek in mind, this code can be used to train on any properly prepared corpus!

 ## Dependencies